The barrier goes down. Four EU countries ban Russians from entering

 Since September 19, Poland and the Baltic countries have banned the entry of Russians with short-term Schengen visas.
 Traveling to the European Union is a privilege, not a human right, the four states said in a joint statement.

-The prime ministers of Poland, Latvia, Lithuania and Estonia also stressed that the countries bordering Russia are increasingly concerned about the increasing influx of Russians to the EU countries.
+The prime ministers of Poland, Latvia, Lithuania and Estonia also stressed that the countries bordering Russia are increasingly concerned regarding the increasing influx of Russians to the EU countries.
 “We believe that this is becoming a serious threat to our security,” the heads of government of the four countries say.
 “The maintenance of our border services by the security of Europe and ensuring that Russian citizens entering the Schengen area do not pose a threat to our common security and the stability of our society require a huge investment.”

 “This is a necessary first step”